ksu-cs-textbooks/cis300/content/4-io/dialogs/file-dialogs.md

 Note that this and other properties are accessible for initialization purposes through a file dialog's Properties window in the Designer.
-This is useful for an **OpenFileDialog**'s **FileName** property, as the default supplied by Visual StudioÃ‚Â® is rather odd.
+This is useful for an **OpenFileDialog**'s **FileName** property, as the default supplied by Visual Studio® is rather odd.
 Other properties that we might want to initialize here (in addition to **(Name)**, the name of the variable referring to the dialog) include: